The number of periodic points of surface symplectic diffeomorphisms: Preliminaries

 \begin{proof}[Proof of Proposition \ref{prop:pseudotranslation}] Suppose $\psi$ is a pseudotranslation.
 Let $\psi_t$ and the sequence $k_j$ be as in Definition \ref{def:pseudotranslation}.
-Just for this section, denote by $\cfn(\psi_t)$ the Floer--Novikov version of the canonical complex developed in \cite{shelukhin2022hofer} and whose properties are detailed in \cite{atallah2023hz}.
-Note that by the singular value decomposition as defined in \cite[Proposition~2.20]{usher2016persistent}, the condition of being a pseudotranslation implies that the Floer--Novikov differential of the canonical complex $\cfn(\psi_t^{k_j})$ is trivial for all $j$.
-On the other hand, the fact that $(M,\om)$ is symplectically Calabi-Yau, implies that $\hfn(\psi_t^{k_j})$ is supported in the interval $(-n,n)$.
-If there exists $x$ such that $\Delta(\psi_t,x)\neq0$ and $\hf^{\loc}(\psi_t,x)\neq0$, then for a sufficiently large $j$ we have that $k_j\Delta(\psi_t,x)$ will belong to the complement of the interval $[-2n,2n]$.
-In particular, the support of $\hf^{\loc}(\psi^{k_j}_t,x^{k_j})$ is disjoint from $(-n,n)$.
+Note that the condition of being a pseudotranslation, and part $(3)$ of Proposition \ref{prop:canonical} imply that the differential $d$ of the canonical complex $\cfn(\psi_t^{k_j},\Lambda)$ is trivial for all $j$.
+On the other hand, the fact that $(M,\om)$ is symplectically Calabi-Yau, implies that degrees where $\hfn_*(\psi_t^{k_j},\Lambda)$ is non-trivial is supported in a compact interval $I\subset \R$.
+If there exists $x$ such that $\Delta(\psi_t,x)\neq0$ and $\hf^{\loc}(\psi_t,x)\neq0$, then for a sufficiently large $j$ we have that $k_j\Delta(\psi_t,x)$ will belong to the complement of $I$.
+In particular, the support of $\hf^{\loc}(\psi^{k_j}_t,x^{k_j})$ is disjoint from $I$.
 This is in contradiction to the fact that the differential is trivial. \end{proof}